skaya/angular-on-rails/README.md

   constructor(private _myService: MyService) {}

-  // this._myService will reffer to the imported service ...
+  // this._myService will reffer to the imported Service ...
 }